 Vincent Price gets a cameo (watch it below) alongside guest stars like John Carradine, Joyce Van Patten and Frank Welker (aka Scooby-Doo’s Fred).
 But he certainly makes his brief appearance count.
 Being a regular on the US college lecture circuit himself, he draws from his own experiences in his portrayal of his showman-cum-academic, Mr Morality aka Mr Jonson (without an ‘H’), who really is a larger-than-life version of Price himself (sans the horror label).

-It’s one of my favourite Price walk-on roles, so much so, I now always sleep with four pillows – just in case… Mind you, I cannot watch this without thinking of the tragic demise of little Anissa Jones, aka Buffy in Family Affair, who would died of a drug overdose aged 18 seven years after making this film.
+It’s one of my favourite Price walk-on roles, so much so, I now always sleep with four pillows – just in case… Mind you, I cannot watch this without thinking of the tragic demise of little Anissa Jones, aka Buffy in Family Affair, who would died of a drug overdose (aged 18) just seven years later.